Estimate Time10 min

 Chart that shows that equities may offer better inflation hedging properties than bitcoin.

 Past performance is no guarantee of future results.
 Correlation reveals the strength of return relationships between investments.
 A perfect linear relationship is represented by a correlation of 1, while a perfect negative relationship has a correlation of -1.
 A correlation of 0 indicates no relationship between the investments.
 Correlation is a critical component to asset allocation and can be a useful way to measure the diversity of a portfolio.
 Inflation changes measured by the 5-year inflation swap, which reflects inflation expectations over a 5-year period.
 Months where the 5-year swap rose indicated rising inflation, and months where the 5-year swap fall indicated falling inflation.
 Stocks represented by the S&P 500; bonds represented by the Bloomberg U.S. Aggregate Bond Index.
 Monthly bitcoin pricing from Bloomberg Finance LP.
 Sources: Fidelity Investments, Bloomberg Finance LP.
-Data for rolling three-year periods, Aug.
-1, 2010–Aug.
-31, 2022, with the first three-year period Aug.
-1, 2010–July 31, 2013.
+Data for rolling three-year periods, August 1, 2010–March 31, 2024, with the first three-year period August 1, 2010–July 31, 2013.

 Considerations for adding bitcoin to your portfolio